-The Sequencing widget is available as a Beta feature with SmartServer 2.8 and higher.
+The Sequencing widget is available with SmartServer 2.8 and higher.

 The Sequencing widget allows SmartServer IoT CMS users to create 'sequence of operations' (also known as flows) to automate everyday processes and create instrument panels and dashboards for visualization.
 The Sequencing widget leverages Node-RED, an open-source, flow-based, programming tool.
 Node-RED provides the ability to create flows using function blocks called 'nodes' and a web-based user interface for connecting the nodes, eliminating the need to write code.
 A ready-to-use library of nodes allows you to quickly start creating sequences or flows that contain custom logic and/or display information on a web pages with UI elements for creating dashboards and visualization.